revsys/vinnie/README.md

 `--semver` sets whether or not you want to use semantic versioning or just an incrementing integer.
 The default is to use semver.

-`--current-version` in some situations it's nice to be able to just tell vinnie what the current version is, this option allows you to do that.
-In this case, vinnie ignores whatever versions actually exist as tags on the repository.
+`--current-version` in some situations it's nice to be able to just tell Vinnie what the current version is, this option allows you to do that.
+In this case, Vinnie ignores whatever versions actually exist as tags on the repository.

 ## Environment Variables